State Committee on Standardization, Metrology and Patents (Azerbaijan): History

 In 1906, when Azerbaijan was part of Russian Empire, the authorities established a test point No. 25 in Baku.
 The chamber of 4 people were in charge of checking and branding decimal scales and weights.
 In 1909, the first check point of electric meters in the empire was established in Baku.
 In 1926, the Soviet Azerbaijani authorities instituted mandatory checking of electric meters which were installed throughout the country.
 Due to developing petroleum industry in Azerbaijan, the need for precise data attracted more attention of authorities and usage of measuring gauges increased.
 In 1931, Standardization Bureau was established for checking and approving of length and weight measuring devices and new laboratories were opened throughout the country.

 In 1966, Standardization Committee was opened and functioned under the jurisdiction of the Cabinet of Ministers of Azerbaijan SSR.
 A big lab in Ganja and 39 temporary check points were a part of the committee.
 In 1970, the committee was re-organized and became Azerbaijan SSR Body of Gosstandard of the USSR.

 After restoration of independence of Azerbaijan, standardization and metrology in the republic was being regulated by the Standardization and Metrology Center of the Cabinet of Ministers of Azerbaijan (AzGOST) established in 1992.
 On December 27, 2001 President Heydar Aliyev signed a decree No. 623 establishing State Agency on Standardization, Metrology and Patents (AZSTAND).
-On November 19, 2008 the agency was transformed into the State Committee on Standardization, Metrology and Patents according to Presidential Decree No. 53.
+On November 19, 2008, the agency was transformed into the State Committee on Standardization, Metrology and Patents according to Presidential Decree No. 53.

-Structure

-Main functions of the committee are carrying out state policies of standardization, metrology, certification and protection of objects of industrial property; preparing and implementing state programs; conducting research on metrology and standardization; organizing protection of objects of the industrial property; updating documents in the sphere of standardization, metrology, certification to increase the competitiveness and quality of goods and services produced in Azerbaijan; ensuring state control over the compliance of imported and exported goods and services to the requirements of standards, metrological rules and norms, rules of certification and protection of industrial property objects, accreditation of testing centers.

-Azerbaijani standards are registered by AZSTAND and bear the abbreviation AZS.
-The regional standards (GOST) adopted by the Interstate Council for Standardization and Certification of the Commonwealth of Independent States (CIS) are also used.

-Targets

-The main goal of the committee is achieving national standardization system which qualifies to the international requirements through improving safety, quality and comparativeness of the products and increasing export potential in the country.
-There are a number of targets in order of achieving this goal: